dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

-This algorithm is adapted from the optimization using free variables.
-The main difference is that we know our variables are named values and we need special handling for conditional behaviors.
+This algorithm is adapted from the partial evaluation optimization leveraging free variables.
+The main difference is that we know our variables are named values and we may desire special handling for conditional behaviors to avoid copying data into each branch.
+Similarly, we want to specialize switch expressions for labeled data.
+Essentially, the editable view acts as a lightweight compiler and disassembler to work with human meaningful variable names.

-Conditional behavior like `if` should be specialized because we do not want to copy data into each branch before selecting one.
-Instead, we leave the value on the stack then select one branch to handle it.
-The simple rule for `if` above would also work well for sums, optional values, lists, etc.. (indeed, we could define a generic `if = [] b b a (cond) i` for all binary conditions).
-However, we might need an additional rule for working with *labeled data* and switching on labels.

-Assuming named locals, we might also benefit from infix expressions of code, e.g. `((X + Y) * Z)`.
-Of course, use of parentheses in this role might mean we need to escape or tune expression of Awelon-level annotations.
+After we have named locals, we might also support infix expressions, e.g. `((X + Y) * Z)` could be made to work as we'd expect, and the editable view could even know about precedence.
+We'd need to escape annotations if we overload parentheses in this manner, of course.

 ## Namespaces

-Qualified namespaces are readily supported by editable views.
-Trivially, we could support a comment like `using large_prefix as x; ...` such that subsequent code may use `x` in place of `large_prefix` (and `x.foo` in place of `large_prefix.foo`).
-Suffixes can also be supported.
-And in contexts where our view is not limited to pure text, we could leverage color or other indicators for namespace.

-More intriguingly, namespaces can be built into an editable view, such that we can skip the boiler-plate namespace comment and just start using `x`.
-We can fully separate namespaces from source code through views.
-If ever we want humans to work effectively with `$secureHash` resources, having a built-in namespace at the view layer would be essential.
-Namespaces could instead be shifted to 'views' at the edit session or user layer, that can be maintained statefully for edits to many definitions.
+Awelon has limited support for namespaces via hierarchical dictionaries (see below).
+But it falls to editable views to provide the equivalent of a `using repetitive_prefix_or_suffix as x; code...` shorthand.
+Editable views can support local qualified names, but a more intriguing option is to model common 'packages' of names within the editable view, for different use cases.
+A related opportunity is to leverage editable views to assign human-meaningful names to secure hash resources.

 ## Labeled Data - Records and Variants